 Turn the heat to a low setting and slowly bring the milk to simmering point.
-Let it simmer for 3 to 4 minutes.
+Let it simmer for 3 to 4 minutes over low heat.
 Then turn off the heat and let it stand so the onion flavor can infuse the milk while you prepare the potatoes.

 Next it's time to get mashing the potatoes.
 Once they are cooked, drain the water and let them cool slightly.

 Peel the potatoes and return them to the saucepan.

 Use a potato masher to smush the potatoes.

 Add one ounce of butter to the hot milk and green onion mixture, and allow it to melt.